robinsmith-source/sdi/docs/chapters/01-hetzner-cloud.md

 ## 2. Configuring a Firewall

-Before we can create a server, we need to configure a firewall to allow SSH access.
+Before you can create a server, you need to configure a firewall to allow SSH access.

 1. Go to https://www.hetzner.com and click "Login" in the top-right corner.
 2. From the dropdown menu, select "Cloud".